OoliteProject/OoliteStarter/readme.md

 If this file is not present, do not worry.
 A warning will be displayed and OoliteStarter will run.
-Switch to the `Oolite Versions` tab and add at least one Oolite installation.
+Switch to the `Oolite Versions` tab and add at least one Oolite installation (there are Add and Scan options).
 Then press Save and the missing file will be created.

 For each Oolite installation you can define a number of places in the filesystem.
 Since some players have multiple such installations in parallel, they can be